dblock/google-finance-ruby-client/README.md

 prices[-2] #<GoogleFinance::Price close=85.4 date=2017-12-26 16:00:00 -0500 high=85.5346 low=85.03 open=85.31 volume=9891237>
 ```

+See [price.rb](lib/google-finance/price.rb) for returned fields.

+If a symbol cannot be found a [GoogleFinance::Errors::SymbolNotFound](lib/google-finance/errors/symbol_not_found_error.rb) is raised.

 The following options are supported.

 * `exchange`: stock exchange symbol on which stock is traded, eg. `NASDAQ`